pomdb/pomdb-go/README.md

 #### `unique`

 Enforces uniqueness of the field's value across the collection.
-In the example, Any 'Email' field in 'User' structs will be indexed uniquely.
-PomDB ensures no two 'User' records have the same email.
+In the example, any `Email` field in `User` structs will be indexed uniquely.
+PomDB ensures no two `User` records have the same email.

 ```go
 type User struct {